mathiasertl/digital-preservation/README.txt

   intelligence above what the used tools say.
 For example, with the file backend, the image-size of image files is part of the format.
 * This really should be multithreaded.
-* Ability to define certain break conditions (i.e. "stay on the same domain")